 Funerals here can last seven days if the family can afford it.
-Rich folks hire mourners, mostly middle aged women who dress in white tops and black skirts, Cambodia's uniform in the event of death.
+Rich folks hire mourners, mostly middle aged women who dress in white tops and black skirts, Cambodia's uniform of death.
 They get free meals under the big tent, and mad money.
 The people who began to show up next door seemed to be genuine friends, not hired mourners.
-Many brought their children, and the senior monk who presides seems to be someone they all know personally from Enkosai Pagoda.
+Many brought their children, and the senior monk who presided seemed to be someone they all know personally from Enkosai Pagoda.
 He made them laugh several times.
 Nothing about the five-day event was somber, except for the funeral singers.

-In November we will relive the entire experience again on the 100 day festivities.
+In January we will relive the entire experience again with the "100 day" festivities.
 Another tent will be erected to celebrate the 100th day after the death.
 The cooks will go back to work.
 Instead of black and white, friends and relatives will come in their party clothes, with envelopes containing cash gifts.
 I'll be serving Negronis on the upstairs veranda if you care to come by to witness the event.

 The "CD" Part